 But what if you don’t want to carry an extra dongle with you all the time?
 Well, that’s where smart TV comes in.

-For the unknown, Miracast is Wireless standard, designed for mirroring a smartphone, Windows PC screen to a television without requiring any physical cables.
-FireStick and Roku both uses Miracast standard, and so does most Smart TV.
-This is why, you’ll find most Mirroring devices are compatible with Android and Windows computers but not with Apple devices.
+For the unknown, Miracast is wireless standard, designed for mirroring a smartphone, Windows PC screen to television without requiring any physical cables.
+FireStick and Roku both use Miracast standard, and so does most Smart TV.
+This is why you’ll find most Mirroring devices are compatible with Android and Windows computers but not with Apple devices.

 Overall, if you are looking for long term solution for your businesses, Miracast could make video conferencing, slide shows, and product demo.
 For home users, Miracast offers a great way to stream high-definition videos.